 Pollux, Castor, and the Constellation Gemini

-It is believed by some that as a reward for this superhuman love, Pollux and his brother were placed among the stars as the constellation Gemini.
-Therefore, the story of Castor and Pollux stays relevant to this day, most notably in their references to this Gemini constellation.
+It is believed by some that as a reward for their superhuman love, Pollux and his brother were placed among the stars as the constellation Gemini.

 The Gemini constellation consists of two rows of stars, with the two brightest stars at the top of each line.
 The bright stars represent the heads of Castor and Pollux.
 The two brothers are literally side by side, indicating their thorough interconnectedness.